zorbathut/dec/doc/documentation/mergemodes.md

 ### append

 `append` is valid only for collections.
-For List-style collections, it adds more elements to the end; for HashSets or Dictionaries, it adds elements to the container.
-Key collisions are an error.
+For List-style collections, it adds more elements to the end; for HashSets or Dictionaries, it adds new elements to the container, but key collisions are an error.

 ```xml
 <CreatureDec decName="Rabbit" parent="Animal">